 While the latter can seem unpalatable to consumers with limited budgets, settling for a low credit limit can come with challenges.
 In particular, a low credit limit on a credit card you plan to use for your everyday purchases can make it all too easy to hit the end of your credit line.

-Having your balance hit your credit limit is bad in a number of ways.
+Having your balance reach your credit limit is bad in a number of ways.
 First off, many credit cards will charge you an over-limit fee if you wind up on the wrong side of the line.
 But what’s worse is the potential credit damage.

-Creditors don’t like maxed out credit cards; they’re typically seen as a sign that you’re having financial trouble and may be unable to pay your debts.
+Creditors don’t like maxed-out credit cards; they’re typically seen as a sign that you’re having financial trouble and may be unable to pay your debts.
 This dislike is reflected in your credit scores through your credit utilization rate.

 Your credit utilization rate is the ratio of how much credit you are using over how much credit you have.
 So, if you have a credit card with a $2,000 credit limit and it has a balance of $500, the utilization rate is: $500 / $2,000 = 0.25, or 25%.

-And that damage can be even worse if you only have one or two credit cards, because the scoring models look at your individual utilization rates as well as your overall utilization rate across all of your cards.
+And that damage can be even worse if you only have one or two credit cards because the scoring models look at your individual utilization rates as well as your overall utilization rate across all of your cards.

 A popular rule of thumb is to keep your utilization rates below 30%, though this is more of an arbitrary number; there is no actual magic number for the perfect utilization rate.
 In general, the best results come from simply keeping your utilization rate as low as possible.